Baking Fatsintermediateprofessional bakers18 min read · updated 2026-06-26

 FLAG — FORMULATION CURRENCY: The Maestra Puff Pastry specification used here dates from 2009 and declares "partially hydrogenated vegetable oils" in its ingredient list.
 EU Regulation 2019/649 (in force April 2021) limits industrial trans fats to ≤2 g per 100 g fat.
 Current Kruszwica batches are very likely reformulated without partial hydrogenation; the SFC values and working-temperature recommendations above remain functional parameters relevant to any puff-pastry laminating margarine, but the ingredient list and trans fat content should be confirmed with the current Kruszwica product specification before use.

-Cardowan Crown NHAV Pastry Margarine 82% [ss-crown-nhav-pastry]:
+Cardowan Crown NHAV Pastry Margarine 82%:

 • Fat: 82%